 Dos and don'ts of business in Portugal

-Do be warm and friendly, and willing to make personal connections
+Do be warm, friendly and willing to make personal connections

-Don’t be impatient, let those in power conduct meetings at their own pace
+Don’t be impatient – let senior associates conduct meetings at their own pace

 Don’t be resistant to taking instructions from superiors

 Don’t be late, rude or self-aggrandising when attending business meetings